dastinnette/traffic-spy/user_stories.markdown

 and the event is defined
 then I should see an hour by hour breakdown ex: x shown at 1, etc..

+When I visit "/sources/IDENTIFIER/events" then I should see the most successful events through the most unsuccessful events

+When I visit "sources"/IDENTIFIER/events" and no events are defined then I should see a message "No events have been defined"

+When I visit "/sources/IDENTIFIER/events" then I should see links for each event

+When I visit "/sources?IDENTIFIER/events" and I click a event link then I should be redirected to "/sources/IDENTIFIER/events/EVENTNAME"

 When I visit "/sources/IDENTIFIER/events/EVENTNAME" and the event is defined then I should see "received x times"